SanjinKurelic/MonitorShop/ReadMe.md

 - Selenium with TestContainers (require Docker on host system)
 - Selenium with local driver (require Chrome version 110 on host system)

-To run AI which will generate automatic test cases, you need to run following commands:
+To run AI which will generate automatic test cases, open the terminal inside `src/ai/` directory and run this command:

-Run this project with:

 `node .\generate-selenium-test.js <page_url>`